 The Aaron Burr Connection to 9/11

-The passing of liberal icon Gore Vidal yesterday got me thinking about Vidal’s legendary ancestor, Aaron Burr, a man Vidal famously memorialized in a glowing biography.
+The passing of liberal icon Gore Vidal got me thinking about Vidal’s legendary ancestor, Aaron Burr, a man Vidal famously memorialized in a glowing biography.
 Born to an elite family, Vidal became famous as one of the earliest homosexuals to step out of the closet.
-Although an ancestral insider to our Eastern Establishment, Vidal became, courageously, the only one of his breed to publicly blame the Bush administration for engineering 9/11, although I don’t anticipate many of the memorials appearing online will mention that fact.
+Although an ancestral insider to our Eastern Establishment, Vidal became, courageously, the only one of his breed (other than Dr. Hunter S. Thompson) to publicly blame the Bush administration for engineering 9/11, although I don’t anticipate many of the memorials appearing online mention that fact.

 Aaron Burr was quite a character, originally posted as second-in-command to Benedict Arnold, who became the burn layer creating enough smoke to hide Burr’s own treachery against America.
 You won’t find any of this on wikipedia, although the site does quote General George Washington’s reason for not renewing Burr’s commission as a propensity for “intrigue,” a not-to-subtle allusion to his spying.